Vegan Gravy | Just Like the Original

 Recipe Note

-Gravy without meat—does that even work?
+Gravy without meat | Is that even possible?

 What goes well with vegan gravy?

-• Vegan spaetzle with gravy?
+• Vegan spaetzle with sauce?
 No problem!

 Substitution table